 Against: Drinks are tres expensive.

 The trendy person’s rooftop of choice, the bar at the top of the Netil 360 building in London Fields is a good call for when you can’t be arsed to venture west of Bethnal Green tube at the weekend.
-There’s a 360-degree view of the East London skyline - including the canal and some cool old silos, but also the City in the distance - and also a DIY vibe going on that fits the area perfectly.
+There’s a 360-degree view of the east London skyline, and also the City in the distance.
+It’s got a bit of a DIY vibe going on, but that fits the area perfectly.
 There is also pizza.

-For: Despite being in deepest East London, there’s actually an excellent view from the top.
-It’s also laid back enough that you can loiter, hang out all day, and you’re perfectly situated for the bars and restaurants on Broadway Market afterwards.
+For: Despite being in deepest east London, there’s actually an excellent view from the top.
+It’s also laid back enough that you can hang out all day.
+And you’re perfectly situated for the bars and restaurants on Broadway Market afterwards.

 Otherwise known as ‘the rooftop bar in Peckham that isn’t Frank’s’, the Bussey Rooftop Bar is, nonetheless, still an excellent and more grown-up place to grab a drink.
 It’s actually better if you prefer a conventional bar (as opposed to drinking in a car park), with a proper sound system, a bigger choice of drinks, and a chance to grab whatever’s showing at their rooftop cinema a few metres away.

-For: Virtually the same view of the skyline as Frank’s, a nicer bar, less crowding, and there’s an open-air rooftop cinema next to the bar.
+For: Virtually the same view of the skyline as Frank’s, a nicer bar, less crowded, and there’s an open-air rooftop cinema next to the bar.

 Against: Despite the lovely skyline, the view in the foreground is mostly of people getting drunk at Frank’s.

-It’s not really a rooftop bar, but the terrace at the Rumpus Room has one of the best views of London, overlooking St Paul’s and the Millennium Bridge.
+It’s not really a rooftop bar, but the terrace at the Rumpus Room overlooks St Paul’s and the Millennium Bridge.
+It’s one of the best views in London.
 The bar itself is in the Mondrian Hotel and is very swanky, and also has a kitchen that’ll do you tasty little sharing platters.
 The overall vibe and lack of tourists give it the edge over the more famous bar at the OXO Tower.

 For: There’s a view and the bar’s comfy.
 Also, table service and pork buns.